 Metonym is a annual publication of William Jessup University's undergraduate English program located north of Sacramento, California.
-Staffed by students.
-Our literary journal is a yearly, periodic collection of original fiction, poetry, creative nonfiction, and visual art.
+Staffed by students, our literary journal is a yearly, periodic collection of original fiction, poetry, creative nonfiction, and visual art.

 With eight journals under our belt, the current Metonym staff could not be more proud of its past, or more elated about what is in store for its future contributors and readers.
-As always, our aim is simple: publish the best, and let great art speak for itself.
+As always, our aim is simple: Publish the best, and let great art speak for itself.